Elijas/multi-resource-limiter/README.md

 Note, that it's fully customizable

 - You can limit bananas per 32 seconds and apples per 2 minutes
-- You can use your own backend (e.g. in-memory, redis, etc.) instead of Redis, etc.
+- You can use your own backend (e.g. in-memory, in-database, etc.) instead of Redis, etc.
 - etc.